Adityanath hits out at SP, says Akhilesh govt was worshipper of Kans | Politics

 - India

-In a veiled attack, Uttar Pradesh Chief Minister Yogi Adityanath on Tuesday accused Samajwadi Party president Akhilesh Yadav of not doing anything for Mathura and other religious places associated with Lord Krishna, and termed the previous SP government as ''the worshipper of Kans''.
+In a veiled attack, Uttar Pradesh Chief Minister Yogi Adityanath on Tuesday accused Samajwadi Party president Akhilesh Yadav of not doing anything for Mathura and other religious places associated with Lord Krishna, and termed the previous SP government as ''worshiper of Kans''.

-The BJP government has given Covid vaccines and food grains at no cost to the poor, but had the SP, BSP or Congress been in power, they would have eaten the foodgrains meant for them and swallowed the money for free vaccination, Adityanath claimed.
+The BJP government has given Covid vaccines and foodgrains at no cost to the poor but had the SP, BSP or Congress been in power, they would have eaten foodgrains meant for them and swallowed the money for free vaccination, Adityanath claimed.

 After doing so, these parties would have left like former Afghanistan president Ashraf Ghani, who fled his country after the Taliban took over, he alleged.